What is a Special Warranty Deed?

 The legal basis for the validity of a special warranty deed depends on state law.
 In some states, like Alabama, a specific statute authorizes the creation of a special warranty deed.
 In others, like Michigan, special warranty deeds (called covenant deeds in Michigan) are accepted under common law.
 Even in states that provide statutory language, the deed must take into account the other elements of a deed.
 These features include:

 When creating special warranty deeds, it is important to understand the legal basis and create a deed that meets the requirements of that state.
 Using a generic form is dangerous.
 A special warranty deed that is valid in one state may be a crime in another state.
 For example, Michigan law makes it a crime to use the word “warranty” in any deed that does not convey a full warranty of title.
 An uninformed property owner using a generic, fill-in-the-blank form for a special warranty deed could become criminally liable for including the wrong language.
-Each deed created by our Deed Generator was designed by attorneys to comply with the requirements of the state where the property is located.
+Each deed created by our deed preparation service was designed by attorneys to comply with the requirements of the state where the property is located.